tracing-dk/tutorials/README.md

 1. Backend ([spring-boot-opentracing](spring-boot-opentracing)) instrumentation using Jaeger Tracing.
 2. Frontend ([react-client](react-client)) instrumentation using OpenZipkin and connecting the traces from backend.
 3. Replacing the tracing system in O(1) when using OpenTracing.
 The example Spring Boot project switching from Jaeger to Zipkin ([vendor-independent-spring-boot](vendor-independent-spring-boot)).
+4. Deploying ([kubernetes-spring-boot-opentracing](kubernetes-spring-boot-opentracing)) an instrumented Spring Boot project together with Jaeger in Kubernetes.

 ## About